w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 ## Update: WCAG-EM 2 Draft

-WCAG-EM 2 is an in-progress draft for review.
+W3C Accessibility Guidelines Evaluation Methodology (WCAG-EM) 2 is an in-progress draft for review.
 What's different:
 - WCAG-EM 1 is specifically for testing websites and web pages.
 - WCAG-EM 2 also applies to apps and other digital products.